keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 4: Add an Airflow variable

-After restarting you will get a new DAG Import Error alerting you to a missing Airflow variable.
-Airflow variables are key value pairs you can set from within the Airflow UI that can be accessed in all DAGs of your Airflow instance.
+After restarting your Airflow instance, you will see a new DAG Import Error alerting you to a missing Airflow variable.
+Airflow variables are key value pairs that can be accessed in all DAGs of your Airflow instance.
+You can define Airflow variables in the Airflow UI.

 1. Go to **Admin** → **Variables** to open the list of Airflow variables.
 It will be empty.

 ![Admin Variables](/img/tutorials/T2_AdminVariables.png)

 2. Click on the `+` sign to open the form for adding a new variable.
-Use the **Key** `my_github_repo` and a GitHub repository you have administrator access to as a value.
+Use `my_github_repo` as the **Key** and a GitHub repository you have administrator access to as the **Val".
 The repository can be private.

 ![Add new variable](/img/tutorials/T2_AddNewVariable.png)

 3. Save the variable.

-Now the DAG is listed in your **DAGs** view without any Import Error.
+4. Refresh the DAGs View.
+You should now see your DAG without any import errors.

 :::note